-What you feed your fish—and how much you feed them—is an important part of the environment you're providing.
+What you feed your fish—and how much you feed them—is an important part in providing a healthy environment for them.
 There's much more to offering the proper diet for a fish than just sprinkling a few flakes on top of the water a couple times a day.

 Choosing the Right Food

 The fish food section at the pet store can be overwhelming to a novice owner.
-First, learn more about your fish, starting with whether the species are meat-eaters or herbivores.
+First, learn more about your fish species, starting with whether the species are meat-eaters (carnivores) or vegetation eaters (herbivores).
 From there, options to choose from include:

 - Dry Food: When you think of fish food, you think of flakes.
-That's the most common option for feeding a tankful of fish, but dry fish food also comes in granules, pellets, sinking, and floating varieties, as well as options for specific species.
-Dry fish food can be lower in fiber, but adding vegetable foods to the tank will help reduce the risk of swim bladder disorders and bloating for vegetarian species.
+That's the most common option for feeding a tankful of fish, but dry fish food also comes in granules and pellets, sinking, and floating varieties, as well as options for specific species.
+Dry fish food can be lower in fiber, but adding vegetable foods to the diet will help reduce the risk of swim bladder disorders and bloating for vegetarian species.
 Pet Stores may also sell sheets of dried spirulina or nori algae, which are great for herbivorous fish to nibble on.

 - Frozen Food: Some fish will enjoy frozen food, such as shrimp, bloodworms, plankton, prawn, krill, or mussels.
-Avoid feeding beef to a carnivorous fish, as it's hard for them to digest.
-Pet stores often also sell frozen vegetables and spirulina that are meant for fish tanks.
+Pet stores often also sell frozen spirulina cubes for feeding herbivores.

-- Live Food: Options include live shrimp, feeder fish (for larger carnivorous fish), and worms.
+- Live Food: Options include live brine or ghost shrimp, feeder fish (for larger carnivorous fish), crickets and worms.

-- Greens: If your fish are the type to munch on aquarium plants, give them greens instead.
+- Greens: If your fish are the type to munch on aquarium plants, such as anacharis, give them greens as well.
 Options include lettuce, cucumber, zucchini, and spinach.
 Clip the greens to the side of the tank or fasten them in place near the substrate, but remove or replace the uneaten vegetables within 24 hours.
 Fish like plecostomus love to eat fresh greens.

 The biology of different fish means they often need different food.
 Therefore, if you have a variety of fish in your aquarium, use a combination of food—such as floating foods, slow-sinking foods, and rapidly sinking foods—to ensure they're getting the nutrition they need.